ZemaTimoteo/T2_KneeActive/README.md

     openjournals/joss-reviews#2478

-** To run the Matlab codes, download and add the following toolboxes to the Tools folder:
+** To run the Matlab codes, download and add the following toolboxes to the Tools folder (those that which are in '.zip' files, perform, 'unzip'):